-Driving a tractor, sure what else would your 8 yr old son be doing during the silage season?
-He could be at worse, picking stones !!
+Driving a tractor, sure what else would your eight-year-old son be doing during the harvest season?
+He could be doing worse; picking stones!

 #2 Moving Cattle

-It didn’t matter if the cattle said howsa goin’, moved themselves and closed the gate, the aul’ fella would still have to hurl abuse at everyone and everything!
-Think it’s just part of the job description.
+It didn’t matter if the cattle said ‘howsa goin’, moved themselves and closed the gate, the aul’ fella would still have to hurl abuse at everyone and everything in a five-mile radius.
+I think it’s just part of the job description.

 #3 After Mass

-This is a bit of a bitter, sweet one!
-You could be waiting around the church yard for up to an hour after mass while the parents all congregated for their weekly chat.
-Then again the journey to the shop afterwards would quickly make up the torturous wait.
+This is a bitter, sweet one.
+You could be waiting around the churchyard for up to an hour after mass while the parents congregated for their weekly gossip about the obituaries and silage.
+Then again the journey to the shop afterward would quickly make up for the torturous wait.